Passive Multi-Target Visible Light Positioning Based on Multi-Camera Joint Optimization: Simulations and Experiments

 \subsection{Experimental Setup and Results}

 To further evaluate the performance of MCJO, we have developed a prototype of MCJO positioning system as shown in Fig. \ref{fig:prototype}, and conducted experiments with key system parameters listed in Table \ref{tab:exp_para}.
 In the experiments, we use three pre-calibrated cameras directed downward to capture one LED target located within the overlapping field of view (FoV).
 Note that each camera’s principal axis $z^\mathrm{c}$ is oriented toward a different focus target to ensure a broader overlapping FoV.
-Additionally, these cameras are calibrated by the method in\cite{Zhang2000} to improve system accuracy.
+To ensure the experimental reliability, we calibrate the camera intrinsics using the method in\cite{Zhang2000}, and the extrinsics using the P$n$P algorithm\cite{pnp} with $n = 196$.

 We collected a total of $98$ positioning results on two planes, $z^{\mathrm{w}} = 0\m$ and $z^{\mathrm{w}} = 0.3\m$, by sampling points at $0.3\m$ intervals within the range $[0.9, 2.7]\times[0.9, 2.7]$.
-These results are shown in Fig. \ref{fig:exps}.
-In Figs. \ref{fig:exps}\subref{fig:exp1} and \subref{fig:exp2}, we observe that the positioning errors are approximately uniformly distributed across both planes, with STDs of $2.65\mm$ at $0\m$ and $2.90\mm$ at $0.3\m$, respectively.
+The ground-truth positions were determined based on the precisely known $0.6\m$ grid pattern on the floor and a $0.3\m$-high support stand used to obtain the upper-plane samples.
+The results of MCJO are shown in Figs. \ref{fig:exps}\subref{fig:exp1} and \subref{fig:exp2}.
+We can observe that the errors are approximately uniformly distributed across both planes, with STDs of $2.65\mm$ and $2.90\mm$, respectively.
 It is also worth noting that the MPE at $0\m$ is slightly larger than that at $0.3\m$, which are $6.39\mm$ and $4.87\mm$, respectively.
 This is mainly because points at higher positions are closer to the cameras.
-These observations are consistent with the simulation results.
-Moreover, in Fig. \ref{fig:exps}\subref{fig:exp_cdf}, we present the CDFs of the above positioning errors.
-The experimental 3-D MPE of MCJO is $5.63\mm$, with 90\% CDF corresponding error reaching $9.94\mm$.
+Moreover, we also conducted the MC-VLP algorithm\cite{He2024} under the same conditions.
+In Fig. \ref{fig:exps}\subref{fig:exp_cdf}, we compare the position error CDFs of MCJO and MC-VLP.
+The experimental 3-D MPE of MCJO is $5.63\mm$, with 90\% CDF corresponding error less than $1\cm$, while MC-VLP only achieves an MPE of $6.44\mm$.
 These results demonstrate that the proposed MCJO algorithm can achieve millimeter-level positioning accuracy.

+The above experiments focused on a single-target scenario.
+When localizing multiple targets, we propose using unmodulated LEDs of different distinguishable colors as an effective solution to distinguish between them, as shown in Fig. \ref{fig:prototype}.
+To eliminate ambient light interference and ensure that all LEDs remain clearly visible, the camera exposure time is set to less than $1\,\mathrm{ms}$\cite{VPCA,VOVLP}.
+Once the pixel coordinates of the LED spots are extracted, the proposed MCJO can be applied.